Russ Harvey Consulting - Computer and Internet Services

 That is how we need our electronic data to be served: neutrally — just like electricity.

-Imagine plugging in your new electric kettle only to find that it wouldn't work because it wasn't the “approved” brand?
-What if it worked, but you were charged extra?
+Imagine plugging in your new electric kettle only to find that it wouldn't work because it wasn't an “approved” brand?
+What if it worked, but you were charged a higher rate just because it was a kettle, not a toaster?

 Net Neutrality delivers the site(s) you request without any extra fees or censorship.